 Walk to the east of the Royal Palace where, between the palace and the Royal Theater, you can find the Plaza de Oriente (East Square).
-It was built in the XVIII century after tearing down a set of medieval buildings to clean space and highlight the path between the two important monarch buildings.
+It was built in the 18th century after tearing down a set of medieval buildings to clean space and highlight the path between the two important monarch buildings.
 Its geometrically shaped plants garden with colorful flowers contains the statues of 44 Spanish kings, the most important one being the one of King Felipe IV which is in the center stage of the plaza.

 10. TEATRO REAL